 - Purchase seeds from a local seed source or garden center, go to a seed swap, or if you have specific heirlooms you crave order from catalogs & online.

 - Seeds to start: onions, celery, celeriac, leeks, slow-growing herbs like rosemary and sage.

 - Relax before the season gets busy.
 Read lots of gardening books.

-- Stare at frozen compost pile.
-Contemplate and maybe set up an indoor Vermi-composting as a solution.
+- Stare at your frozen winter compost pile.
+Contemplate and maybe set up an indoor vermicomposting as a solution.

-- Keep shovelling snow off our greenhouse and check on the overwintered greens.
+- Keep shoveling snow off our greenhouse and check on the overwintered greens.